m-hassan-tariq/GulpJSForAngularJS/README.md

 	Command:
 			gulp default

-- Use **gulp-plumber** to prevent pipe breaking caused by errors from gulp plugins
+- Use **gulp-plumber** to prevent pipe breaking caused by errors from gulp plugins, It handle error gracefully instead of .on('error', errorfunction)

 		npm install gulp-plumber